cyyever/XAI_method/README.md

-# ML_influence_function_family
+# XAI_method
-An implementation for various IF based algorithms on Machine Learning
+An implementation for various explainable Machine Learning algorithms